Go to page content

 Additionally, there are several different types to be aware of:

-• Paralytic poliomyelitis: This occurs when the Polio virus attacks the spinal cord and brain, paralyzing the muscles that allow you to speak, breathe, swallow, and control your limbs.
+• Paralytic poliomyelitis: This occurs when the Polio virus attacks the spinal cord and brain, and cause paralysis of the muscles that allow you to speak, breathe, swallow, and control your limbs.
 The two sub-categories are called spinal and bulbar.
 Both types can occur together.
-This is known as bulbospinal.
+This is known as bulbospinal poliomyelitis.
 Fewer than 1% of people with Polio virus will get this type.

 • Abortive poliomyelitis: A more mild form of Polio that causes flu-like and intestinal symptoms that only last a few days.
 This type doesn’t cause long-term issues.